17 Best Yoga Poses for Anxiety (Depression and Stress)

 Well it’s thought that by tilting your body, you are equally distributing the energy flow, helping you feel calmer and more balanced.

-The parasympathetic nervous system undoes the work of the sympathetic nervous system after a stressful situation.
+This part of your nervous system undoes the work of the sympathetic nervous system after a stressful situation.
 Slowing your heart rate and increasing your digestion.

 Pose 3: Bridge Pose (Setu Bandha Sarvangasana)